keajs/kea/README.md

 # Read the docs!

 Until this readme is updated with an intro for Kea 1.0, open the [documentation](https://kea.js.org/) and read from there.

+This branch (`master`) contains Kea 1.0.
+To see the old 0.28 version, [click here](https://github.com/keajs/kea/tree/stable-0.28).

+To see what has changed between 0.28 and 1.0, see [this document](https://github.com/keajs/kea/blob/master/docs/CHANGES-1.0.md).

 ## Thank you to our backers!